 6-I-iii: Klebsiella oxytoca Vaccine Updates

 Klesiella oxytoca is standing as an emerging gram negative pathogen gaining episode like infection forms.Together with the raising of multidrug resistant problem in the human clinical isolates .
 Thus the , initiation of a vaccine candidate development is holding the position of the first in class priority .
 To this end vaccinologists when they try to invent new vaccine candidate with encapsulated pathogen.
-They will first minding the whole cell, capsule and /or LPS as vaccine candidates .but search in the current literature does not delineate such vaccine versions [1].
+They will first minding the whole cell, capsule and /or LPS as vaccine candidates but search in the current literature does not delineate such vaccine versions [1].
 Protoplast sonicate protein immunogenicity in rabbit model found to be immunogenic and be the primordium for vaccine candidate [2].
 A potential vaccine candidate have been identified as six surface exposed protein of K.oxytoca [3].Using subtracive proteomic and immune-informatics approaches .
 It has been found that multipeptide vaccine prediction against K. oxytoca [4].

 References